 This perspective has helped motivate Partners to create this Guide, with the generous financial support of the 1772 Foundation.
 We know that congregations facing building change and transition must address a difficult set of questions and choices.
 Those questions encompass the future and legacy of a congregation, the treasured memories and experiences of its members, and the role of its ministries and programs in the lives of members and non-members.
 The good news is that congregations facing these issues are not alone.
 They can draw upon decades of experience, case studies, and research to shape those questions and make decisions regarding their futures and the fate of their buildings.

 Partners’ hope is that this Guide will be helpful to your congregation or denominational office as it navigates new and challenging territory.
 We also hope that this Guide becomes a welcome reference for faith and civic leaders who are eager to have access to a resource that lays out a civic-minded approach to religious property – founded on the principle that older houses of worship have a public value and a meaningful presence in our communities.
 Lastly, please keep in mind that Partners is a living resource – always available to support congregations and judicatories as they steward their buildings and maximize their value.
-If you would like additional assistance beyond what this Guide offers, please reach out to us!
+If you would like additional assistance beyond what this Guide offers, please visit our Transition Services page or contact us at 215-567-3234 or email@example.com.
 We welcome the opportunity to serve our nation’s congregations and their communities.